 You can never have dull storytelling with role-playing.
 Toss in some fantastic improvised costumes for you and your kids, and you can have a unique and fun learning experience with your kids.
 Role-playing allows the kids to imbibe the characters’ nature and familiarize them with the story they are learning.
 It also makes the learning process engaging for the kids, as they try to mimic what happened in the story.
 Having selfies by the end of the role-playing to compile in an album can also be a great takeaway, as you not only made homeschooling fun for the kids and created a great memory with them.

 In today’s generation, technology has become an inevitable part of our kid’s life.
 We can deny it from them.
 And when our kids are more inclined to use their gadgets than in today’s lessons, we can make use of that as an advantage.
 There are learning applications available online which can boost different aspects of our child’s learning.
 For example, the language app, Duolingo, allows learning a new language through series of exercises.
 Many apps teach other essential stuff like shapes and color, arithmetic, astronomy, biology, etc. – all of them are available online, mostly free.
 The only catch here is setting boundaries, especially in terms of how long they are allowed to use their gadgets.

 Homeschooling can be challenging for us, parents, but it can too for our kids.
 Being fun while educating them at home does not make us less authoritative and respectful; on the contrary, it strengthens our bond with our kids and allows them to see that side of ours that also cherishes fun and play from time to time.
+Also consider the many benefits of learning and enjoying a hobby that your kids can develop as well.
 The trick to an excellent homeschooling experience is to make our kids feel open to all kinds of learning, like doing things by themselves and even making mistakes.